 in 1831 he first heard the preachings of the prophet Joseph Smith.
 Three years later he was ordained as a

 patriarch of the Mormon church.
-He died
+He died in 1839.

 - Arthur Young was a writer on rural affairs in England during the 18th century.